-This course serves as a second foundation course following Introduction to Health and Medical Sciences.
-Medical Terminology is designed to help students learn common medical terms essential for safe patient care.
-Topics are presented in logical order, beginning with each body systems' anatomy and physiology and progressing through pathology, laboratory tests and clinical procedures, therapeutic interventions, and pharmacology.
+This is the second foundation course for students in the Governor's Health Sciences Academy.
+It is designed to help students learn common medical terms and anatomy essential for upper level academy courses.
+Topics are presented in logical order beginning with each body system's anatomy and physiology and progressing through pathology, laboratory tests and clinical procedures, therapeutic interventions, and pharmacology.
 Students learn concepts, terms, and abbreviations for each topic.